 Woman, Behold Thy Son!

-Why did Jesus say, "Woman, behold your son!" to his mother Mary while he was on the cross?
+Why did Jesus say, "Woman, behold your son!" to his mother Mary while he was being crucified?

-The Bible verses concerning your question are found in the book of John.
+The Bible verses concerning our question are found in the book of John.

 According to A Manual Greek Lexicon of the New Testament by G. Abbott-Smith, using the word "woman" to refer to a female was "a term of respect and endearment."
 Bullinger's Companion Bible notation for verse 26 refers the reader to John 2:4 where Jesus also uses the term "woman."
 In the notes pertaining to this verse, "woman" is "a respectful form of address."